 When people ask me how to increase blog traffic, my number one answer is always to work on their SEO strategy.
 SEO (search engine optimization) is the most important first step in gaining natural, organic traffic to your blog.
 Are you choosing the right SEO keywords and using them in the right places to help you rank on search engines?
 Basically, SEO is the word or word phrase someone would type into a search engine (like Google or Yahoo) to find the type of content you are writing about.
 Sure, you can just slap some text together about any topic you want, but if you want others to find it, it has to have the right SEO keyword(s).
 A common misunderstanding is that if you use Yoast SEO (which you should be using) and get the green light, then you are good to go for SEO.
 That is both correct and incorrect!

 Yoast SEO is the best way to ensure you are using your SEO keyword in the right places – BUT – you must have chosen the right keyword to plug into it!
 You may get a green light but that only means you've put the word in all the right places to help you rank.
 If you've chosen a word/word phrase that no one is searching for – your post still won't see any traffic because no one is looking for what you are trying to rank for!
 So how do you figure out a good SEO keyword?
 There are several SEO keyword search tools that you can use to help narrow down a good choice for your content.
 I use Ubersuggest (because it's free) and you can also use the Google Keyword Planner from your Google Adwords dashboard (also free).
 Here is a quick video that explains how to use Ubersuggest to find your keyword.

-Once you begin using a keyword or word phrase that people are actually searching for, your post will start showing up in search results and traffic to your site will increase!
+Once you begin using a keyword or word phrase that people are actually searching for, your post will start showing up in search results and organic traffic to your site will increase!